8go/matrix-commander/README.md

   - pip3 install --user --upgrade python_magic
 - python3 package notify2 must be installed to support OS notifications
   - pip3 install --user --upgrade notify2
+- python3 package urllib must be installed to support media download
+  - pip3 install --user --upgrade urllib
 - this file must be installed, and should have execution permissions
   - chmod 755 matrix-commander.py
+- for a full list see the import statements at the beginning of the Python source code.

 # Examples of calling `matrix-commander`